NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 ![image](https://drive.google.com/uc?export=view&id=1hn_FDjijMDbv3F2MUixF85v3JLzHLO7M)

 ##### Presentation Layer:
 The presentation tier is the front end layer in the three-tier system and consists of the user interface and the presentation logic.
-The user interface is accessible through a web browser or web-based application and which displays content and useful information to an end user.
+The user interface is accessible through a web browser or web-based application which displays the content of the application to an end user.
 This tier will be built on React web technology and communicates with the application layer through REST API calls.
 Security of the application will be implemented by having a login page which will use spring security API at the backend.

 ##### Application Layer:
 The application tier contains the functional business logic which drives the core capabilities of the application.
 It will be developed using Java and Spring REST APIs will be used to implement different application components.
-Application and Data layer Connectivity will be implemented using JDBC.
-JDBC is a Java API to connect and execute the query with the database.
+Application and Data layer Connectivity will be implemented using by JDBC.
+JDBC is a Java API used to connect to the database and execute queries.
 The retrieved data from the data layer will be processed and the information will be exposed as APIs to the front end.
 Spring security framework will be used to manage security of the application.

 ##### Data Layer:
 The data tier comprises of data access layer and database/data storage system.
 MySQL database management system will be used to maintain the data.
 Data is accessed by the application layer via JDBC.
 External services like Google Maps API will be invoked for data gathering.
 In-built security of MySQL will be used to maintain the security of the database.
+Data encryption should be used to maintain the privacy of user details especially the login credentials.

 ### 4.3 Process